-Finally, you will also need to take into consideration the chaperone : student ratio (1:4) and minimum age for construction work in the hosting country and Habitat for Humanity's Child Labor Policy.
+Finally, you will also need to take into consideration the minimum age for construction work in the hosting country and Habitat for Humanity's Child Labor Policy.
 The complete text of the policy can be found in Appendix 23.

 You have two main sources of information available to you to assist in making a selection: Team Member Applications and Interviews.